MarcovdL/test-reo/README.md

-# test-reo
+# test-repo
-do e test for R-prgramming course
+do a test for R-prgramming course